 BOOZE • Jul 24, 2017

-Beer has been produced for hundreds of thousands of years, yet it continues to be one of the world’s favorite alcoholic beverages.
+Beer has been produced for hundreds of years, yet it continues to be one of the world’s favorite alcoholic beverages.
 People from different cultures, walks of life, and socioeconomic backgrounds can generally agree that there’s nothing better than cracking open a cold one with friends at the end of a long day.
 However, what you will find people debating is how much head a beer should have and what is considered good pouring technique.

 To answer these questions, you must first understand what beer head is.
 It’s the frothy foam at the top of your beer that’s produced by rising bubbles of carbon dioxide.
 Therefore, different kinds of beer will produce different sizes and quality of head.
 Other factors that affect it include the shape/cleanliness of the glass you’re using and the way in which the beer is poured.
 The aesthetics of an appetizing beer is one of the reasons why a thick layer of foam is commonly preferred, but on a more practical level, this layer also helps maintain carbonation and preserve aroma.
 So, how much head should your beer have?
 There’s really no right answer, especially since different countries have their own distinct beer cultures and preferences.
 But read below to learn about some of the beer cultures around the world and their thoughts on the subject!

 Thanks to Oktoberfest, Germany is probably the country that’s most associated with beer.
 And because it’s one of the most important beer producing countries, it’s no surprise that there are a lot of rules when it comes to pouring.
 How you pour your beer should depend on the type of beer you’re drinking, but when it comes to head, Germans like a thick layer of foam – about 1.5 inches or three fingers.